 In this study, the circuit-centric architecture in Fig.~\ref{fig:vqc_structure} is used to study a binary classification problem \cite{vqc_ref_2}.
 The general objective is to train the VQC on a data set $\{\boldsymbol x_i, y_i\}_{train}$ to find a mapping between input $\boldsymbol x_i$ and label $y_i$.
 The trained parameterized quantum circuit can then be used as a black box to predict labels $\hat{y}_i$ for a given set of test inputs $\{\boldsymbol x_i, y_i\}_{test}$.

 The circuit used for this classification task consists of three distinct parts: The state preparation circuit, the model circuit, and a measurement scheme.
-Preparing a quantum state that embeds some classical data is achieved by applying a static quantum routine on the initial ground state $\ket{\Phi(x)} = E(x)\ket{0}$.
-Using the so-called basis encoding method
+Preparing a quantum state that embeds some classical data is achieved by applying a static quantum routine on the initial ground state, $\ket{\Phi(x)} = E(x)\ket{0}$.
+Here, we use the so-called basis encoding method